kbase/workspace_deluxe/readme.txt

 *WARNING*: DO NOT RUN TESTS ON A PRODUCTION DATABASE!
 THE TEST SCRIPTS WILL WIPE THE DB.
-Running tests on a production Shock instance should be safe, but to be cautious run the tests on a standalone instance.

 COMPILATION REQUIREMENTS:
 typecomp dev-prototypes branch